21–22 July 2022

-The Department of Information Science at Stellenbosch University will host the 51st Annual Conference of the Southern African Computer Lecturers’ Association (SACLA 2022) on 21 and 22 July 2022 in Cape Town, South Africa.
-The conference, which is an in-person event, provides a forum for the discussion of original research and practical experiences in teaching and learning of Information Systems, Computer Science, Information Technology and related disciplines, as well as the use of software tools in support of education more broadly.
-The conference programme will include research paper sessions, plenary keynote addresses, panels and workshops.
+The Department of Information Science at Stellenbosch University hosted the 51st Annual Conference of the Southern African Computer Lecturers’ Association (SACLA 2022) on 21 and 22 July 2022 in Cape Town, South Africa.
+The conference, which was an in-person event, provided a forum for the discussion of original research and practical experiences in teaching and learning of Information Systems, Computer Science, Information Technology and related disciplines, as well as the use of software tools in support of education more broadly.
+The conference programme included research paper sessions, plenary keynote addresses, and a panel.

 Joe Newbert is a consultant, a writer, a speaker and above all a teacher.